Is it Cheaper to Buy Online Or In-Store? (Explained)

 In a store, you may have ten or so options.
 More competition not only equates to better prices.
 It also means you can find an item that fits your budget and check all your boxes.

-But some categories carry a higher price tag when shopping online.
+However, some categories carry a higher price tag when shopping online.
 This is most prevalent when shopping for groceries or takeout.
 In addition, many food delivery apps charge you a service fee while taking some of the store’s profits.

 2. Don’t Forget About Shipping Prices

 However, many online retailers have brick-and-mortar locations and often don’t ship enough volume to compete.
 Some will offer free shipping if you spend enough money.
-But few offer the same free one-day shipping as Amazon.
+However, few offer the same free one-day shipping as Amazon.

 Shipping costs vary across shopping experiences, making it crucial to factor into your overall total.
 After all, you could save with online prices only to spend more than in-store shopping because of additional fees and costs like shipping.